MEB Student Handbook

 Director's Welcome

-On behalf of the faculty, staff and students in the School of Environment, Enterprise and Development (SEED), I am truly delighted to welcome you to the University of Waterloo and to the Master of Environment and Business program.
+On behalf of the faculty, staff and students in the School of Environment, Enterprise and Development (SEED), I am truly delighted to welcome you to the University of Waterloo and to the Master of Environment and Business program (MEB).
 We hope your time and efforts here will be enjoyable, productive, and satisfying.

 The MEB program provides you with a tremendous opportunity to enhance your existing professional knowledge and skills through in-depth examination of management concepts and theory integrated with sustainability considerations.
 Your professors are all leading thinkers in their respective fields and work extensively with private sector enterprises, the government, the not-for-profit sector and other academics to continue to develop and define the tools and strategies to realize a more sustainable future.
 You will also have many opportunities to hear and learn from business leaders who are at the forefront of bringing environmental and social considerations to bear in their business environments and in the broader marketplace.
 Perhaps the greatest learning opportunity you will have in this program, though, is to learn from one another.
 Each of you was admitted into this program on the strength of your professional and academic experience, and I believe we are extraordinarily privileged to have each of you as part of the program.
 I strongly encourage you to take advantage of the knowledge of your program colleagues and to be generous in sharing your knowledge with others.

 The MEB handbook includes important information on our School, Faculty and University services, as well as current degree requirements.
 The handbook is revised each year and is available to all new graduate students, and to faculty members to assist in advising their students.
 Please read the handbook as soon as possible because it will likely answer many of your questions.
 Instructors and staff expect you to be familiar with the handbook and refer to it repeatedly as you proceed through the program.
-Please note that the handbook is an informational supplement for our students, not a replacement for the University of Waterloo Graduate Calendar which dictates the formal policies concerning registration, fees, grading, degree requirements, etc. The official calendar can be found on the web under the Graduate Studies and Postdoctoral Affairs (GSPA) homepage.
+Please note that the handbook is an informational supplement for our students, not a replacement for the University of Waterloo Graduate Calendar which dictates the formal policies concerning registration, fees, grading, degree requirements, etc. The official calendar can be found by visiting the Graduate Studies and Postdoctoral Affairs (GSPA) homepage.

 Through the orientation sessions held during ENBUS 601 while you are on campus, we will attempt to make your transition to graduate school and the university as smooth as possible.
 We strive to create a supportive and stimulating learning environment for all members of our department.